AlexeyPechnikov/pygmtsar/docs/README.md

 ```

 ```
-def get_topo_ra(self, subswath=None):
+def get_topo_ra(self):

-		Return WGS84 DEM in radar coordinates as just one or list of Xarray Dataarray.
+		Return WGS84 DEM in radar coordinates as one or list of Xarray Dataarray depending of the subswaths count.

     Args:
     		subswath - optional subswath number.